Telicent-io/telicent-core-charts/charts/telicent-pipelines/README.md

 ## Subchart configurations

-This section contains configurations for the various subcharts included in the Telicent Core chart.
+This section contains configurations for the various subcharts included in the Telicent Pipelines chart.
 Each subchart can be configured independently, allowing for flexibility in deployment.
 They are addressed by their names, and each subchart has its own set of configuration parameters.